 Thursday night was likely my last Berlin Philharmonic performance – at least for a while.
-The sold-out performance was in Philharmonie Hall where the symphony performed music by Antonín Dvořák, Hugo Wolf, and Franz Schubert.
+The performance was in Philharmonie Hall where the symphony performed music by Antonín Dvořák, Hugo Wolf, and Franz Schubert.

 Dvořák and Schubert have long been favorite composers.
 I remember trying to conquer a Schubert piece as a young piano student – for me, a daunting experience.
 Unfamiliar with Wolf, the evening was a lesson in German opera!
 Goethe’s expression below describes my feelings…